MyElectrons/sfm3300-arduino/README.md

 ### Wish List

-* Implement a non-blocking i2c interface and timing using interrupts
+* Implement a non-blocking i2c interface and timing using hardware interrupts
 * Reduce measurement intervals to the minimal supported by the sensor (4ms) to obtain the highest achievable precision
 * Port it to a robust microcontroller